longevityframework/longevity/manual/repo/cassandra-query-limits.md

 Queries must contain at least one _equals_ clause.

+Ordering query operators - _less-than_, _less-than-or-equals_,
+_greater-than_, and _greater-than-or-equals_ - can only be used with
+properties that are composed of a single basic type.
+The reason for this is that to construct an ordering query for a compound property requires the use of the _not-equals_ operator, which is not supported by Cassandra CQL.

+The `Query.All()` query is not supported by Cassandra.

 {% assign prevTitle = "stream by query" %}
 {% assign prevLink = "stream.html" %}
 {% assign upTitle = "repositories" %}